Der Spiegel Logo

 Red and white accompany all visual signs of the magazine.
 White is associated with purity, honesty, and news.
 It indicates a desire to be unbiased.
 Red conveys passion and enthusiasm for their work.
 It expresses the desire to print interesting articles.
 The color speaks of the tumultuous emotions that truthful and sharp materials provoke.

 The inscription font is Yearbook Std Solid.
-Each letter of the word is slightly square and seems to be made up of separate elements combined together.
+Each letter of the word is slightly square and seems to be combined with separate elements.
 This technique indicates the coverage of one issue from different points of view, which helps to create a full picture of the subject.